5/16/2024

 Michael Roper

 In addition to that, there were several underlying market factors that had a considerable impact on the quarter's revenue.
 The most important factor was a considerable decrease in demand from China and a decrease in overall commodity prices.
 This resulted in less sales and sales at lower prices.
-China is the world's largest grain importer and as reported by the U.S. Department of Agriculture in March 2024, 504,000 tons of wheat sales to China had been cancelled.
+China is the world's largest grain importer and as reported by the U.S. Department of Agriculture in March 2024, 504,000 tons of wheat sales to China had been canceled.
 To put this in perspective, this figure is equivalent to about half of the total U.S. wheat shipments to China in all of 2022 and marks the largest cancellation on record dating back to 1999.
 Our analysis, supported by reporting from Nikkei Asia, indicates that this significant swing appears to be related to the flooding China experienced last summer, which decreased their domestic production.
-In response, China secured large-scale contracts for high-quality grains from other countries.
+In response, China secured large scale contracts for high quality grains from other countries.
 However, it now appears that buyers are trying to avoid fulfilling costly contracts from the previous periods due to domestic supply issues and are instead repurchasing at lower prices, causing a temporary disruption to the normal agro-commodity trading markets.
-We view this as an anomalous temporary reset of the market and we anticipate a return to its historical trading patterns will return.
-This actually reinforces our strategic vision to expand into additional trading markets and types of commodities, as we've done recently with the formation of our additional global trading entities of Sadat Latam last year, and more recently with the establishment of Sadat Brazil to our existing operation centers of Singapore and Dubai.
+We view this as an anomalous temporary reset of the market, and we anticipate a return to its historical trading patterns will return.
+This actually reinforces our strategic vision to expand into additional trading markets and types of commodities, as we've done recently with the formation of our additional global trading entities of Sadat LATAM last year, and more recently with the establishment of Sadat Brazil to our existing operations centers of Singapore and Dubai.
 Moreover, we remain open and are actively exploring additional expansion opportunities in the future.
-But I will emphasize one more time, as indicated, Q2, we're already starting to see some increasing revenues as we reported April revenue to be roughly $56 million.
+But I will emphasize one more time is as indicated Q2, we're already starting to see some increasing revenues as we reported April revenue to be roughly 56 million.
 So we're already starting to see a rebound.

 speaker